 The Company is primarily engaged in the manufacture and sales of computers and invehicle products, etc. Given the long product life cycle of industrial computer products, some products or spare parts have long inventory period due to long-term supply and maintenance needs of customers.
-The order adjustments of customers or lower-thanexpected market conditions may lead to fluctuations in product prices or low inventory correction, which may result in a higher risk of decrease in market value or obsolescence.
+The order adjustments of customers or lower-than-expected market conditions may lead to fluctuations in product prices or low inventory correction, which may result in a higher risk of decrease in market value or obsolescence.
 As the Company is primarily engaged in the sales of industrial computers, its amounts of inventories are material and the types of inventories vary.
-Management evaluates inventories is subject to management's judgment and the accounting estimations will have significant influence on the inventory values, the evaluation of inventories has been identified as one of the key audit matters.
+Management evaluates inventories stated at the lower of cost and net realizable value.
+Since the evaluation of inventories is subject to management's judgment and the accounting estimations will have significant influence on the inventory values, the evaluation of inventories has been identified as one of the key audit matters.